Granite City man found guilty of child sex crimes

-MADISON COUNTY, Ill. – A Madison County jury found a man guilty of multiple sex crimes including solicitation of child pornography of a 13-year-old female Thursday evening.
+MADISON COUNTY, Ill. – A Madison County jury convicted a Granite City man Thursday of multiple sex crimes including solicitation of child pornography of a 13-year-old girl.

-According to the Madison County State’s Attorney’s office, Michael Weis, 39, has been convicted of two counts of Aggravated Criminal Sexual Abuse, three counts of Criminal Sexual Assault, and three counts of Child Pornography.
+According to the Madison County State’s Attorney’s office, 39-year-old Michael Weis, has been convicted of two counts of aggravated criminal sexual abuse, three counts of criminal sexual assault, and three counts of child pornography.

-In March of 2017, the 13-year-old victim told her foster mother about the sexual assault by Weis.
+In March 2017, the 13-year-old victim told her foster mother about the sexual assault by Weis.

 The victim met Weis, who was an auxiliary police officer in Granite City, through her biological mother who told him the victim wanted to be a police officer.
 Weis got in touch with the victim and was cleared to be her mentor since he had no prior criminal history.